Suor/crypto-converter/README.md

 # Crypto Converter

 This project provides an API that performs currency conversions using live exchange rates stored in Redis.
-The exchange rates are retrieved from an external service (e.g., Binance) by a **Quote Consumer**, which fetches quotes periodically and stores them to be used by API daemon.
-By default the conversion is done based on the latest available quotes, but it is also possible to specify a timestamp to use quote, which was be closest to it.
+The exchange rates are retrieved from an external service (e.g., Binance) by a separate "Quote Consumer" process, which fetches quotes periodically and stores them to be used by API daemon.
+By default the conversion is done based on the latest available quotes, but it is also possible to specify a timestamp to use a quote closest to it.

 ## Running